mourner/kdbush/README.md

 - **Points only** — no rectangles.
 - **Static** — you can't add/remove items after initial indexing.
 - **Faster** indexing and search, with lower **memory** footprint.
-- Index is stored as a single **array buffer** (so you can [transfer](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) it between threads or store it as a compact binary file).
+- Index is stored as a single **array buffer** (so you can [transfer](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) it between threads or store it as a compact file).

 If you need a static index for rectangles, not only points, see [Flatbush](https://github.com/mourner/flatbush).
 When indexing points, KDBush has the advantage of taking ~2x less memory than Flatbush.